DraghiciAndrei1307/PostgreSQL-Ansible-Automation/README.md

 redhat_username: "xxxxxx"
 redhat_password: "xxxxxx"

-After we ensured the vault and the inventory file, we can move on to how to use the playbooks.
+After we ensured the vault and the inventory file, we can move on to talk about the other components of this project.

+## Project/Repo contents

 The project contains the following: